If you or someone you know has an autoimmune disease, you know these illnesses can be overwhelming, frustrating, and debilitating.

 3 Foods You May Want to Avoid If You Have An Autoimmune Disease

-Many people battling autoimmune disorders may want to consider reducing or eliminating the following foods/ingredients:
+Many people following an autoimmune disease diet may want to consider reducing or eliminating the following foods/ingredients:

 The key ingredient in many starchy comfort foods, gluten can be particularly challenging for those with autoimmune diseases.